Gastric Banding Surgery for Teens

 the port and goes through the tube to fill the band.
 The fluid makes the band expand

 and squeeze tighter.
-A doctor can control the size of the band by adding or removing
+A healthcare provider can control the size of the band by adding

-When saline is added, the band tightens around the top of the stomach and creates
+When saline is added, the band tightens around the top of the stomach.
+This creates

-a small pouch of stomach where food goes during a meal.
-The food then slowly moves
+a small pouch where food goes during a meal.
+The food then slowly moves down into

 After surgery, the band may need to be adjusted.
 This requires regular follow-up visits

-to the doctor and injection, or removal, of saline through the skin into the port.
+to a healthcare provider and injection or removal of saline through the skin into

-And at some point years after surgery, the band will likely need to be replaced.
-This
+the port.
+At some point years after surgery, the band will likely need to be replaced.

 Gastric bands are not yet approved by the FDA for use on anyone age 18 or younger.